 ‘Children get really excited to see their favorite cuddly toys together, and it can bring comfort at bedtime, too,’ say celebrity organization experts, the Style Sisters (opens in new tab).

 Whether it’s a tricky puzzle or a messy craft set, there are some toys that you’ll want to keep out of reach of little hands until a time when you can be around to help them.
 This is also important if you have children of different ages; anything unsuitable for your youngest should be kept out of reach to ensure an adult is aware when it’s being played with.

 10. Give toys a designated home

-To keep your home tidy, you ideally want to store toys in just one or two designated rooms: your child’s bedrooms and a playroom, for example.
+To keep your home tidy, you ideally want to store toys in just one or two designated rooms: your child’s bedroom and a playroom, for example.

 However, that doesn’t mean children need to feel restricted in where they can play – any room should be available to them.
 Invest in light, portable caddies that children can fill with toys and move around the house as they please.

 Alternatively, leave an empty basket in each room of the house that you and your child can throw loose toys into throughout the day, then return them to their original homes before bed.
 ‘Opt for natural toy storage, made out of seagrass or wicker, so they blend in with your décor’, advises Lauren.

 How do you categorize toys?

 Categorizing toys is a great way of ensuring children can find what they need quickly and easily – and tidy it up just as quickly and easily afterwards.
 The key is to keep things as simple as possible.
 ‘If you make it too specific, children will get frustrated.
 You can always expand the categories as they grow,' says professional organizer and founder of Sort Well Organizing Co. (opens in new tab), Julie Onstot.